AlexBHarley/deepstream.io-website/src/tutorials/core/getting-started-quickstart/readme.md

 ---
-title: Getting started quickstart
+title: Getting started
-description: The initial steps of starting a server and connecting to it from a simple webpage using the JS Client
+description: The initial steps for starting a server and connecting to it from a simple webpage using the JS Client
 ---

 Time to get started with deepstream.
 This tutorial takes you through the initial steps of starting a server and connecting to it from a simple webpage using the JS Client.